With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 2. Take pictures of beautiful moments in the Old Quarter

 Referring to Hanoi, it is impossible to ignore 36 ancient streets, also known as the Hanoi Old Quarter, which contains precious memories of the capital.
-The old town today has become a must-see tourist destination for domestic and foreign guests.

 3. Enjoy typical street food at Hang Be Market